yufree/blog/vitae/index.md

 - Miao Yu, 2015, Analysis method for unknown Mono-MeO-PBDEs based on GC-qMS, Chinese Chemical Society: The 18th National Conference on Organic Analysis and Bioanalysis, Shanghai, China

 - Miao Yu, 2015, Organic Stable Isotope Analysis with GC-qMS for PBDEs in a molecular view, Isotopes 2015, Jerusalem, Israel

+- Miao Yu, 2015, Data visualization of GC-MS and its application in environmental analysis, The 8th National Conference on Environmental Chemistry, Guangzhou, China

 ## Recommendation